josephMG/bmad-method-projects/project-2/docs/stories/story-14-Implement-Additional-Scientific-Functions-Logarithms-Exponentiation-etc.story.md

 - Implemented additional scientific functions (logarithms, exponentiation, cube root, factorial).
 - Added unit and UI tests for the new features.
 - All tests are passing.

+## QA Results

+### Review Date: 2025-09-22

+### Reviewed By: Quinn (Test Architect)

+### Code Quality Assessment
+Cannot assess without code.

+### Refactoring Performed
+None, as code is not available for review.

+### Compliance Check
+*   Coding Standards: Cannot verify without code.
+*   Project Structure: The file list indicates correct placement of files within the `ScientificCalculator` module.
+*   Testing Strategy: The testing requirements are comprehensive and appropriate for the new scientific functions.
+*   All ACs Met: Cannot verify without code/tests.

+### Improvements Checklist
+*   [ ] Verify comprehensive unit tests for `ScientificCalculatorInteractor` covering `applyNaturalLogarithm()`, `applyBase10Logarithm()`, `applyEToThePowerOfX()`, `applyTenToThePowerOfX()`, `applyXToThePowerOfY()`, `applyCubeRoot()`, and `applyFactorial()` with various scenarios and edge cases (e.g., `ln(0)`, `log10(-5)`, `0^0`, `(-2)!`).
+*   [ ] Confirm unit tests assert correct `CalculationError` for invalid scientific operations.
+*   [ ] Verify `ScientificCalculatorPresenter` unit tests confirm correct handling of gestures and proper formatting of results.
+*   [ ] Verify UI tests confirm the presence and functionality of the new scientific buttons in the `ScientificCalculatorView`.
+*   [ ] Ensure the tailored error messages for invalid scientific input are user-friendly and clear.
+*   [ ] Pay close attention to the implementation and testing of `x^y` and `x!` for edge cases and performance.

+### Security Review
+Not directly applicable to this story.

+### Performance Considerations
+Scientific calculations should be instantaneous.

+### Files Modified During Review
+None.

+### Gate Status
+Gate: CONCERNS → qa.qaLocation/gates/14-implement-additional-scientific-functions-logarithms-exponentiation-etc.yml
+Risk profile: qa.qaLocation/assessments/14-implement-additional-scientific-functions-logarithms-exponentiation-etc-risk-20250922.md
+NFR assessment: qa.qaLocation/assessments/14-implement-additional-scientific-functions-logarithms-exponentiation-etc-nfr-20250922.md

+### Recommended Status
+✗ Changes Required - See unchecked items above.
+The primary concern is the lack of concrete code and test results to review the implementation of these new, complex functions.